FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 ### Accessing Node-RED Editor within the same Network

-1. Open your browser on the same device where Flowfuse device agent is running.
+1. Open your browser on the same device where the FlowFuse device agent is running.
 2. Type 127.0.0.1:8080 into the URL input field and press Enter.
 Then, enter 'admin' as the username and 'password' as the default password for the editor login.

 ### Accessing Node-RED Editor Outside of the LAN Network

 1. Login into your FlowFuse account.
 2. Click on the Devices option in the left sidebar.
-3. Click on the device and enable the developer mode option by clicking on  top right corner switch.
+3. Click on the device and enable the developer mode option by clicking on the top right-corner switch.
-4. Then click on the Device Editor option which is next to developer mode option.
+4. Then click on the Device Editor option which is next to the developer mode option.

 ### Creating Your First Flow